 - 11am-11pm Mon-Fri; noon-11pm Sat; noon-10:30pm Sun

-As of May 2013, food is served noon-4pm and 5pm-9pm Mon-Fri, noon-7pm Sat, and noon-5pm Sun.
-On our visit in that month it was pretty good.
+On our visit in May 2013, the food was pretty good.
 Richard was very happy with his steak if not so enthused by the jenga chips (£15) photo.
 Robbie enjoyed his fish & chips (£9.80) photo.
 Martin had a decent burger (£9.80) photo. bob had a basket of whitebait from the specials menu (didn't note price, but about £5-6) photo and a portion of chips (£3.80) photo, both of which were very good.

 Kake, bob, Martin, elvum, Richard, and Robbie's collective verdict: We've been coming here for years and the beer is always excellent.
 The food isn't as cheap as it used to be, but the prices still aren't too bad given the area.

 Accessibility: Belgrave Mews West is cobbled throughout, with no smooth surfaces.
 There are two or three steps up into the pub.
 The gents' is on the same level as the rest of the pub, but the ladies' involves several steps (and is rather cramped).
 As of February 2018, the pub was described as "wheelchair accessible" on its website, though it's not clear what this means.

 - bob' photoset on Flickr